 Zero percent balance transfer credit cards offers are back.
 In the past few months, I’ve talked about how to best use a balance transfer, and I’ve offered tips for how to responsibly use 0% balance transfer credit cards to get out of debt.
 But there’s another way in which you can use a 0% APR balance transfer to your benefit.

-Although the best use for a 0% balance transfer is to pay off an existing balance with a high annual percentage rate, you can also use the balance transfer for cash as an emergency fund, earn interest in a savings account like ING Direct or a money market account, or temporarily pad your bank account.
+Although the best use for a 0% balance transfer is to pay off an existing balance with a high annual percentage rate, you can also use the balance transfer for cash as an emergency fund, earn interest in a savings account like Capital One 360 or a money market account, or temporarily pad your bank account.
 But in order to move forward with these options, you’ll have to turn that APR offer into cash.
 How is this done?

 Below are three ways to turn a 0% balance transfer credit card offer to actual cash you can use.

 The easiest way to turn a balance transfer into cash is to use the special checks that credit card companies usually send with offers or with the monthly statement.
 These checks can simply be deposited into your checking or savings accounts.
 Though there are times when the bank will place a temporary “hold” on the funds, the hold usually does not last more than a few business days.
 I always check with my credit card company first to confirm whether or not the checks can be used for a deposit.